-Almost all moose observations on this plot for the period of this survey (2012-15) and including the 2010 population survey have been within the fire perimeter (Figure 9).
+Almost all moose observations on this plot for the period of this survey (2012-16) and including the 2010 population survey have been within the fire perimeter (Figure 9).
 Aerial observation suggests fire intensity across the plot was relatively light.
-Regeneration appears to be a mix of aspen and conifer, but not dominated by the aspen component.
-Oak is a noticeable component of the regeneration where there are rock outcrops.
+Regeneration is a mix of primarily aspen, jack pine, spruce and upland brush across most of the upland portion of the plot.
+Oak is a prominent component of the regeneration where there are rock outcrops.
+The plot contains a diverse mix of residual live trees and dead snags resulting in a patchy mix of live and dead post-fire vegetation.
+Lowland conifer and brush were generally not affected by the Rx fire

-In 2015, 11 moose (corrected estimate =21) were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
-Plot 41 ranked above the average of 7.5 and the median of 5 moose observed per plot in 2015.
+In 2016, 16 moose (corrected estimate =27) were seen on plot 41, part of the Trout Lake Rx Fire (Figure 10).
+Plot 41 ranked above the average of 9.7 and the median of 5.5 moose observed per plot in 2016.
+For the period of this habitat survey (2012-2016), and including the 2010 survey, plot 41 has been in the top half of plots for numbers of moose observed every year.